bsonnek/Spot-GenAI-Samples/README.md

-# Spot by NetApp - Repository for Generative AI and LLM learning
+# Spot - Repository for Generative AI and LLM learning

 ## Getting Started